ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/4-api-show-send/README.md

 2. "Manage data in the browser".
 3. "Be able to explain how a user communicates with the server".
 4. "Be able to explain different options for managing data in the browser".

+## Download and send data to a server

+## Additional general instructions

+1. This is a group effort, and as such uses github (and Live Share where appropriate) to collaborate with teammemebers.

+2. The repo should include, in addition to all other files
+    - a README.md, where the website/project is described
+    - a github projekt, where every team-memeber can contribute and follow the progress

+3. The group themselves decide what the website is aimed at, but it is recommended to focus on the business world or associations active in the business world.
+Examples can be various (fictitious) businesses, a trade association, or informative pages about a business concern.

+4. Feel free to use earlier created pages from previous exercises as a starting point.
+Reference to responsive templates such as w3.css, or frameworks are recommended.

+> This task is an exercise.
+The exercise is created with the starting point that it should be a significant and explanatory step for the student to pass the examination course submission.
+However strongly recommended the exercise is, it is optional.
+This means that it does not need to be submitted in Omniway, nor is it corrected or commented on by teachers.